MaikDulle/MaikDulle.github.io/_posts/2023-12-20-BYO-AI-Influencer.md

 <br>

-And here are some more examples I created:
+And here are some more examples using the newreality checkpoint:

 <p align="middle">
   <img src="/img/posts/AI_Influencer/example2.png" width="25%" />